Amazon Alexa: Functions

 Alexa can perform a number of preset functions out-of-the-box such as set timers, share the current weather, create lists, access Wikipedia articles, and many more things.
 Users say a designated "wake word" (the default is simply "Alexa") to alert an Alexa-enabled device of an ensuing function command.
 Alexa listens for the command and performs the appropriate function, or skill, to answer a question or command.
 When questions are asked, Alexa converts sound waves into text which allows it to gather information from various sources.
-Behind the scenes, the data gathered is then sometimes passed to a variety of suppliers including WolframAlpha, iMDB, AccuWeather, Yelp, Wikipedia, and others to generate suitable and accurate answers.
+Behind the scenes, the data gathered is then sometimes passed to a variety of suppliers including WolframAlpha, iMDB, AccuWeather, Yelp, Wikipedia, Mediawiki, and others, in order to generate suitable and accurate answers.

 Alexa-supported devices can stream music from the owner's Amazon Music accounts and have built-in support for Pandora and Spotify accounts.
 Alexa can play music from streaming services such as Apple Music and Google Play Music from a phone or tablet.
 In addition to performing pre-set functions, Alexa can also perform additional functions through third-party skills that users can enable.
-Some of the most popular Alexa skills in 2018 included "Question of the Day" and "National Geographic Geo Quiz" for trivia; "TuneIn Live" to listen to live sporting events and news stations; "Big Sky" for hyper local weather updates; "Sleep and Relaxation Sounds" for listening to calming sounds; "Sesame Street" for children's entertainment; and "Fitbit" for Fitbit users who want to check in on their health stats.
+Some of the most popular Alexa skills in 2018 included "Question of the Day" and "National Geographic Geo Quiz" for trivia; "TuneIn Live" to listen to live sporting events and news stations; "Big Sky" for hyper-local weather updates; "Sleep and Relaxation Sounds" for listening to calming sounds; "Sesame Street" for children's entertainment; and "Fitbit" for Fitbit users who want to check in on their health stats.
 In 2019, Apple, Google, Amazon, and Zigbee Alliance announced a partnership to make their smart home products work together.

+Amazon is enhancing Alexa with generative AI features using its Titan model, aiming to compete with AI like ChatGPT.
+The upgrade will be offered as a separate subscription service, potentially costing between $10 and $20 per month.
+There is no confirmed launch date yet.
+There are also humour related voice commands.
+One example is if you ask "Alexa, do you know GLaDOS?", Alexa will reply with "We don't really talk after what happened".
+This is a nod to the Portal video game franchise.